-Sexual Assault Awareness Month emphasized the importance of rai-sing awareness about sexual violence and how to prevent it at the university all while supporting survivors of sexual assault.
-A Sexual Assault Awareness Month committee was developed and facilitated by the Violence Prevention Specialist to increase cross-campus collaboration and resource sharing.
-This month was primarily virtual due to the COVID19 pandemic.
+Sexual Assault Awareness Month emphasized the importance of raising awareness about sexual violence and how to prevent it at the university all while supporting survivors of sexual assault.
+A Sexual Assault Awareness Month committee across all three campuses was developed and facilitated by the Violence Prevention Program Manager to increase cross-campus collaboration and resource sharing.